davidjmurphyjr/wthr/README.md

-to deploy
+To deploy:

-`npm run build` to build docs folder on master, vheckin and push, GH pages will take it form there
+`npm run build` to build `/docs` folder on master, commit and push, GH pages will take it form there